 Salmonella is a bacteria commonly found in animals, including poultry.
 It can cause illness to humans such as gastroenteritis (commonly known as ‘gastro’) when contaminated food is consumed.

-Until recently, Salmonella Enteritidis (SE) had not been detected in NSW poultry.
+Until September 2018, Salmonella Enteritidis (SE) had not been detected in NSW poultry.
 SE is a type of Salmonella that is present in most international egg industries.
 Salmonellosis is one of the most common and widely distributed foodborne diseases.

 SE is high-risk for causing foodborne illness in humans - which can be particularly severe for people who are elderly (over the age of 70), young children, and those with a weakened immune system.

-Salmonella Enteritidis (SE) can be spread from property to property through the movement of produce, equipment, feed, rodents, people and vehicles.
+Salmonella Enteritidis (SE) can be spread from property to property through the movement of birds, eggs, manures, produce, equipment, feed, rodents, people and vehicles.

-Agriculture, health and food authorities are responding to a number of cases of human illness linked to Salmonella Enteritidis (SE) in egg production.
+Animal and human health sectors and food authorities have responded to a number of cases of human illness linked to Salmonella Enteritidis (SE) in egg production.
 Usually human illness linked to SE in NSW is associated with recent overseas travel; people getting infected overseas before returning home.
-Since May 2018, there has been an emergence of cases where people became infected from consuming food locally in NSW.
+In May 2018, there was an emergence of cases where people became infected from consuming food in NSW.

-NSW government agencies have worked collaboratively to identify the sources of these cases.
-As a consequence, 11 NSW poultry facilities and one Victorian egg layer farm have had detections of SE.
-The first detection was in NSW in September 2018 more detections have been occurring as a targeted program of increased testing and surveillance continues across a number of properties.
+NSW government agencies worked collaboratively to identify the sources of these cases.
+In September 2018, Salmonella Enteritidis was first identified in NSW and since then 16 NSW poultry egg facilities and five Victorian poultry egg facilities have had detections of SE.
 All the properties confirmed to have had SE present are interconnected in that people, eggs or equipment were moving between them.

-NSW DPI is working closely with local and interstate agencies, affected producers and peak industry bodies as part of the ongoing investigation.
+NSW DPI is working closely with local and interstate agencies, affected producers and peak industry bodies as part of the ongoing management of SE.

 NSW has strong systems in place at all points along the food supply chain, from paddock to plate, to help reduce the risk of Salmonella Enteritidis (SE).